Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-01-Software-Development/Section-03-Documentation-and-Code-Style/index.md

 - **Project handoffs fail** when new developers join

 Good documentation and style habits save significant time and reduce frustration throughout a project's lifecycle.

-!!! note "Cross-reference"
-    This section builds on the Git repository setup from Section 1.2.

 ## What you'll learn